engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

 2. **Open the Project in Arduino IDE:**
     - Open `main.ino` in the Arduino IDE.

+3. **Configure WiFi and Telegram in `main.ino`:**
+    - Update the `ssid` and `password` variables with your WiFi credentials
+    - Add your Telegram bot token in the `botToken` variable.

+4. **Upload the Code:**
+    - Connect your ESP32 to your computer.
+    - Select the correct board and port in Arduino IDE. *(Additional configuration may be required, please check a simple guide [here](https://lastminuteengineers.com/esp32-arduino-ide-tutorial/))*
+    - Upload the code to your ESP32.

-3. **Upload Data to SPIFFS:**
+5. **Upload Data to SPIFFS:**
-    - If you want to personalize the chatbot responses, prepare the `data` folder with your training data file (`trainingData.txt`) inside it.
-If not, just leave it like that.
+    - You can personalize the chatbot responses, preparing the `data` folder adding your training data file (`trainingData.txt`) inside it.
+If not, you can use the original file.
     - Make sure it's formated like this:
       ```bash
       # [User message] -> [Bot's response]